2001 Major League Baseball postseason: (AL2) New York Yankees vs. (NL2) Arizona Diamondbacks

 This was the first World Series ever played in the Mountain West region.
-In what is considered by many to be one of the greatest World Series ever played, the Diamondbacks shocked the Yankees in seven games to win their first championship in franchise history, denying the Yankees a fourth straight title.
+In what is considered by many to be one of the greatest World Series ever played, the Diamondbacks shocked the three-time defending World Series champion Yankees in seven games to win their first championship in franchise history, denying the Yankees a fourth straight title.

 Curt Schilling pitched seven solid innings as the Diamondbacks blew out the Yankees in Game 1.
 Randy Johnson pitched a three-hit complete-game shutout in a Diamondbacks victory in Game 2 to take a 2-0 series lead headed to the Bronx.
 An RBI single from Scott Brosius gave the Yankees a narrow victory in Game 3.
 Then, the Yankees won Games 4 and 5, both in extra innings, due to two blown saves from Arizona's Byung-hyun Kim, and were now one win away from a fourth straight title.
 Game 4 was the first November game in Major League Baseball history, and the scoreboard clock in Yankee Stadium displayed the message "Welcome to November Baseball" when the clock struck midnight on November 1st.
 However, when the series moved back to Phoenix for Game 6, the Diamondbacks routed the Yankees by a 15–2 score to force a decisive seventh game, handing the Yankees what was their worst postseason loss in franchise history until 2018.
 The Diamondbacks’ thirteen-run margin of victory in Game 6 was the largest in a World Series game since Game 6 of the 1982 World Series, and is tied for the second largest margin of victory in a World Series game overall.